Highlights, suggested holiday ideas and recommended safaris

 Finally, if you’re eager to see another side of South Africa or if you’ve been to South Africa before, KwaZulu-Natal is a wonderful alternative to the usual routes.
 Here, you can hike through the beautiful wilderness of the Drakensberg Mountains, learn about South Africa’s fascinating past and Zulu culture in the Battlefields and discover underwater wildlife.

 Confused?
 We would be too!
 We’ve put together a handful of our most popular holidays to South Africa below, and we’re sure that you’ll find one that ticks all of your boxes.
 We can use one of these suggestions as a starting point for your own individual and tweak it until we get it just right.
-Simply call us on 01932 428380 or send in an enquiry and we’ll start collecting ideas.
+Simply call us on 01483 266725, get in touch via our online chat or send us an enquiry and we’ll start coming up with ideas for your perfect holiday.

 Enjoy an unforgettable safari, tour along South Africa's popular Garden Route coastline, go wine tasting in the Cape Winelands, watch whales and explore Cape Town, one of the world's most spectacular cities.
 Can you think of a better way to spend your holiday?